bluwy/publint/CONTRIBUTING.md

 The project requires [`pnpm 8`](https://pnpm.io) and [`Node.js 16`](https://nodejs.org/en/).
 Run `pnpm install` to install dependencies of all workspace packages.

-There are 2 parts to this repo:
+There are 3 parts to this repo:

 - [pkg](./pkg) - The `publint` npm package
 - [site](./site) - The website
+- [analysis](./analysis) - The analysis automation that lints popular npm packages for displaying their results on the website

 ## Development